makidoll/frog-bot/README.md

 ## how

-make sure these are installed
+make sure these are system-wide installed:

 -   imagemagick
 -   ffmpeg
 -   [rembg](https://pypi.org/project/rembg/)

-autoinstalls:
+these will get automatically downloaded:

 -   webkit (playwright)
+-   gifski
+-   yt-dlp

 copy `.env.sample` to `.env` and set your token